AmbientRun/Ambient/docs/src/user/installing.md

 Step 2. and 3. are commands that you need to paste into your terminal of choise.

+Ambient currently runs on Windows, Linux and Mac.

 Next, try the steps in [getting started](./getting_started.md) to create your first Ambient project.